yangzqhd/cs207_zheng_yang/coursework.md

 There are 6 homework assignments.
 The homework will be released on Thursday after lecture.
 The assignments are due at **11:59 PM** two weeks after they are released.
-Exceptions to this policy will be announced in class and can be seen on the course schedule.
+Exceptions to this policy will be announced in class and can be seen on the [Course Schedule](schedule.md).

 * Homework is worth 20% of your final grade.
 * Your private GitHub repo should contain a `homeworks` directory with